 The IRFU is committed to the enjoyment of rugby by young people.
 It values and encourages the participation of parents, coaches and volunteers in rugby for participants under 18-years of age.
 The policy of the IRFU regarding safeguarding children is to respect the dignity and rights of Age Grade Players.

 The IRFU will strive throughout its organisation and spheres of influence to promote, create and maintain safe environments for Age Grade Players.
 It will endeavour to maintain the key values of Respect, Inclusivity, Integrity, Excellence and Fun.

-Part C (pages 3-6) in the detailed CSS, indicates the areas of potential risk of harm, the likelihood of the risk occurring, and gives the required policy, guidance or documents required to alleviate these risks.
+The risk assessment indicates the areas of potential risk of harm, the likelihood of the risk occurring, and gives the required policy, guidance or documents required to alleviate these risks.
 Our child safeguarding statement has been developed in line with requirements under the Children First Act 2015 and in Northern Ireland, the Club Framework for Safeguarding Standards.

 In addition to the procedures listed in our risk assessment, the following procedures are in place as part of the IRFU Safeguarding Policy and support our intention to safeguard children:

 - Procedure for the safe recruitment and selection of workers and volunteers to work with children.